neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_4/eswa-vol4-day-5.md

 Welcome to Week 5 of the 7 Week Awareness Challenge Vol 4.

-This week we are going to be practicing an exercise called Control The Intonation Of Your Breath which is
+This week we are going to be practicing an exercise called Control The Intonation Of Your Breath which is an awareness exercise designed to teach you self-control.

 For further information on this practice, please visit the Control The Intonation Of Your Breath page on the website.